Las Vegas Sands: Expansion into Asia

-The Corporation soon recognized new commercial opportunities in Asia, specifically in Macau, the only Special Administrative Region of China where gambling is legal.
-Las Vegas Sands Corporation, along with Wynn Resorts and Galaxy Entertainment Group, was one of the first to be granted a casino operating concession.
-The Sands Macao resort, Macau's first American-operated casino, opened in 2004.
+The company soon recognized new commercial opportunities in Asia, specifically in Macau, the only Special Administrative Region of China where gambling is legal.
+Las Vegas Sands Corp., along with Wynn Resorts and Galaxy Entertainment Group, was one of the first to be granted a casino operating concession.
+Sands Macao resort, Macau's first American-operated casino, opened in 2004.

-Las Vegas Sands Corporation's future Macau properties were largely in Cotai, a district of reclaimed land created through public works projects and designated for hotels and casinos.
+Las Vegas Sands Corp.'s future Macau properties were largely in Cotai, a district of reclaimed land created through public works projects and designated for hotels and casinos.
 The Venetian Macao, the second-largest in the world at 550,000 square feet, opened in 2007.

-In 2008, Las Vegas Sands opened a Four Seasons hotel next to the Venetian Macao.
+In 2008, Las Vegas Sands opened a Four Seasons hotel adjacent to the Venetian Macao.
 It was followed by The Londoner Macao, originally branded Sands Cotai Central, and The Parisian Macao.

 Development plans proceeded in 2010 for Marina Bay Sands resort in Singapore, at $5.6 billion the most expensive hotel and casino ever built.
-The resort was designed by Israeli-Canadian architect Moshe Safdie and is composed of three 57-story towers connected at the top by a 3-acre Skypark.
+The resort was designed by Israeli-Canadian architect Moshe Safdie and is composed of three 57-story towers connected at the top by a 3-acre SkyPark(R).
 The integrated resort was the second built in Singapore after Resorts World Sentosa.
 Eight months after opening, Marina Bay Sands set a record for posting a $600 million operating profit.